 While retreading tires is a great way to replace old tread, when done incorrectly, retreading errors can lead to devastating results.
 There are four common types of retreading.

-- and, pre-cured tread retreading, which is the replacement of worn tread with tread that’s been pre-hardened with the tread design.
+- Pre-cured tread retreading, which is the replacement of worn tread with tread that’s been pre-hardened with the tread design.

 During a retreading process, new tread (and cap) is attached to old tread (and cap) through the use of adhesives.